madzera/happytree/CONTRIBUTING.md

 </p>

-This strategy of workflow is known as **Release Flow**, where, from the **main** branch, a respective branch for each release is created, in this case, creating the **2.0.0** branch under **main** branch.
+This strategy of workflow is known as **Release Flow**, where, from the **main** branch, a respective branch for each release is created.
+For example, creating the **2.0.0** branch under **main** branch.

 In this way, new features and fixes are made in dedicated branches and merged into **2.0.0** branch first before going to **main**, ensuring a good separation between stable and development code.

+<b>While working in progress, on a specific version, all commits must be done
+under the respective snapshot version branch.
+In the example of the v2.0.0, the branch name would be **2.0.0-SNAPSHOT**.</b>

-Knowing the current version which the work will be done, through the milestone, there will have only a branch below the **main**, and its name will represent the current version. **All developments, made by HappyTree Team and external collaborators must be child of this branch.** In a example of the v2.0.0, the **main** branch will have only one branch child called **2.0.0**.
+Knowing the current version which the work will be done, through the milestone, there will be only one branch below the **main**, and its name will represent the current version. **All developments, made by HappyTree Team and external collaborators must be child of this snapshot branch.** In an example of the v2.0.0, the **main** branch will have only one branch child called **2.0.0** and below this branch there will be only one branch called **2.0.0-SNAPSHOT**.

-Below of version branch, **2.0.0**, the collaborator creates his branch with no restriction, but as a recommendation, it will be nice whether the created branch follows the format: **2.0.0-issueId**, where *issueId* is the GitHub Issue ID reported by any user.
+Below the snapshot branch, **2.0.0-SNAPSHOT**, the collaborator creates his own branch with no restriction, but as a recommendation, it will be nice whether the created branch follows the format: **2.0.0-issueId**, where *issueId* is the GitHub Issue ID reported by any user.
 For example, if there is an Issue #100, the branch name would be **2.0.0-100**.

 <p align="center">
   <img alt="Image of version 2.0.0" src="./.github/resources/happytree_branches.png"/>